mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 ...

-The next day, I didn't want to get out of bed at all.
+February 7, 2023.
+I didn't want to get out of bed at all.
 I felt so defeated and heartbroken.
 Since the beginning of the semester, I had my heart broken by four guys: Sam, Mason, Connor, and now Bryce.
 It hadn’t been a whole month since the beginning of the semester, and the pain was becoming hard to endure.
 I felt like I was running out of options for dating, at least while being in Provo.
 Maybe I just needed to take a break from dating and try to prioritize school somehow.
 But I had invested so much time into dating and socializing, and I wanted to have a better dating and social life.
-I realized that I really did want to find a serious relationship.
+I realized that I wanted to transition from going on dates with a bunch of different guys to finding something serious.
 I understood now why some people focused on dating one person at a time.
 Maybe I needed to put 90 percent of my eggs in one basket if I really did want a serious relationship to form.
-But it also meant I'd be more vulnerable to heartbreak like I did with Connor.
+But it also meant I'd be more vulnerable to heartbreak and discouragement like I did with Connor.

 "You're doing so well," Gyuna said.
 She and I were on the phone later in the evening.
 "You've been meeting so many different guys."

 "I've really been wanting to find something serious," I said.
 "It's been cool getting to know different guys, but sometimes it just feels kinda pointless to get to know some people and then not really ever see them again.
 I guess if I did feel like I could be serious with someone, I'd continue dating that person.
 But it also has to be a mutual kind of thing."

 "I'm sorry about Brycie-boo.
 I really thought he would be a great first boyfriend.
 Dang!
 And I was hoping that his uncle could connect with Christian about that graphic design internship."

 I laughed.
 "I guess that's all you care about Bryce."

 "No, Bryce is so kind.
 And he really does remind me of Christian.
-I told that to Christian the other day, and he kind of got jealous."
+I told that to Christian the other day, and he kinda got jealous."

 "I mean, I probably would too."